-Slept in today because the camping spot was very well hidden so felt happy doing so.
+I slept in today because my camping spot was very well hidden so I felt happy doing so.
 This was well needed!
 As I left today, the grass was about a foot long and the ground was very uneven.
 I dropped the bike twice just covering a short distance.
 My choice of a small bike (~150 Kg) rather than the popular big adventure bikes (~250 Kg) really paid off as I was able to lift the bike and get going again.
 Couldn't see any damage, but I was slightly frustrated with myself as I think I was going too fast.
 I went slower with my feet down and this worked.
 Adrenalin pumping and sweat flowing, I was now ready for the first mile of the day!

 Spent most of the day humming along at 50 mph.
 A much more relaxed pace and it was better for fuel economy too.

 All of a sudden, I spotted The Pyrenees mountains looming on the horizon.
 They appeared white from a distance but as I edged nearer, I could the see green canvas of trees draped across each peak.
 Riding at the foot of the mountains, I could smell the vibrant, fresh pine trees.
 I couldn't stop smiling!
 The roads followed alongside the natural paths of the rivers as the carved in between the mountains.
 The Pyrenees is a mountain range with many miles of fantastic roads to ride.
 I only covered one route through them, but this seems like a brilliant playground for motorcyclists.

 Lots of villages advertised ski services of some sort.
 I stopped in a village called Cadeilhan-Trachere for a well-needed bathroom break.
 The roads became even better from there on.
 They snaked up and down the mountain sides with back-to-back hairpins.
 Keeping my eyes on the road was a huge challenge with the incredible scenery unfolding all around me.